-Luxury Eco Adventure | Water Sports in the Wild at Siwash Lake Wilderness ResortThe Siwash Lake wilderness area is rich with natural, backcountry waters.
-Small secluded lakes, rivers and streams meander throughout, beckoning for water play in the wild—swimming, kayaking, canoeing and stand-up paddle boarding.
+Luxury Eco Adventure | Water Sports in the Siwash WildernessThe Siwash wilderness is rich with natural, backcountry waters.
+Small secluded lakes, rivers and streams meander throughout, beckoning for private eco adventures — swim, kayak, canoe and SUP in the wild.

+SwimmingSiwash Lake is a private lake and we have a dock beginning at shore's edge that extends out past the reeds for wonderful swimming right in front of the lodge, as well as another dock further out in deep water.
 The water is fresh and clear, lightly mineralized, with a depth of about 20 feet, so the temperature is just right for cooling off.
 Most of our guests, especially the younger bunch, make this a daily event.
 The lake is a half mile long so keen swimmers can get a good workout if they wish.

-During day two of the Equine Experience there's space in your saddle bags for your swim gear.
-Your trusty mount will be tied safely to the nearest tree while you take a dip in the river.
+There's plenty of other opportunities for swimming in the wild while partaking in our guided half-day adventures.
+Try cooling off in the crystal clear waters of the bubbling pool during our signature Waterfall Fire Ecology Hike™.
+During day two of the Equine Experience, the River Ride, there's space in your saddle bags for your swim gear.
+Your trusty mount will be tied safely to the nearest tree while you take a refreshing dip in the river.

 Children under the ages of 12 must be accompanied by an adult or legal guardian at all times when in, on, or near any body of water.
 Life jackets are provided for all ages and are mandatory for children.
 We are pleased to give boating lessons if needed.
 For those uncomfortable with the motions of a canoe, kayak or paddle board, we also have a sturdy, flat bottomed rowboat.